Detection of Covid-19 from Chest CT Images Using Xception Architecture: A Deep Transfer Learning Based Approach

 Abstract

 Covid-19 infection, which first appeared in Wuhan, China in December 2019, affected the whole world in a short time like three months.
 The disease caused by the virus called SARS-CoV-2 affects many organs, especially the lungs, brain, liver and kidney, and causes a large number of deaths.
 Early detection of Covid-19 using computer-aided methods will ensure that the patient reaches the right treatment without wasting time, and the spread of the disease will be controlled.
 This study proposes a solution for detecting Covid-19 using chest computed tomography (CT) scan images.
-Firstly, image features are extracted using Xception network, convolutional neural network (CNN) based transfer learning architecture, then classification process is performed with a fully connected neural network (FCNN) added at the end of this architecture.
-The classification model was tested ten times on the publicly available SARS-CoV-2-CT-scan dataset containing 2482 CT images labelled as covid and non-covid.
-The precision, recall, f1-score and accuracy metrics were used as performance measures.
+Firstly, features are extracted by Xception network, convolutional neural network (CNN) based transfer learning method, then classification process is performed with a fully connected neural network (FCNN) added at the end of this architecture.
+The classification model was tested ten times on the accessible SARS-CoV-2-CT-scan dataset containing 2482 CT images labelled as covid and non-covid.
+The precision, recall, f1-score and accuracy metrics were used as performance measures; and ROC curve related to the model was drawn.
 While obtaining an average of 98.89% accuracy, in the best case, 99.59% classification performance was achieved.
 Xception outperforms other methods in the literature.
 The results promise that the proposed method can be evaluated as a clinical option helping experts in the detection of Covid-19 from CT images.

 Cite